GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 ---------

-While GMT has default units for both actual Earth distances and plot lengths (dimensions) of maps, it is recommended that you specifically indicate the units of your arguments by appending the unit character, as discussed below.
+While GMT has default units for both actual Earth distances and plot lengths (i.e., dimensions) of maps, it is recommended that you explicitly indicate the units of your arguments by appending the unit character, as discussed below.
 This will aid you in debugging, let others understand your scripts, and remove any uncertainty as to what unit you thought you wanted.